 9) Watch carefully the initial and terminal effects of both batch and normally continuous operations, Particularly if the product is stored at this stage, and refill takes place before total discharge.
 Modulating or attenuating techniques may be needed to avoid 'End Effects' at both the start and the completion of production feed streams.

 10) Question whether it is practical to remove troublesome fines at an early stage of the production process and add them back under control later in an acceptable and well homogenised ratio.
 Some intermediary processes may be helped and the final product has a well controlled composition.

 Segregation is pervasive and pernicious.
 The place where the effects become apparent is not necessarily where the segregation process has taken place.
 The detectable results may be the consequences of accumulative behaviour, or even a partially rectified pattern, modified by later disturbances.
 CHECK THE TOTAL FLOW PATH.

 Adverse influences of segregation appear in other guises to product quality.
 Excess dust, erratic poor flow, intermittent variation in drive power, hygiene problems, regular cleaning requirements, unstable density on volume filling and poor weight control, may all result from segregation.

+'Give-away' to ensure conformity with statutory limits on stated weights come straight from the 'bottom line'.
 'Down time' on production plant increases unit cost and incurs irrecoverable normal production capacity, on top of the extra labour costs for servicing.
 Product output is the life-blood of the business.
 Anything that interferes with smooth production is an unacceptable burden.

 The cost of securing reliability is invariably cheap, when compared to the alternative.